codingPhuc/Learning_Programming_vault/learning block.md

 Overall, the conversation underscores that examples are not just tools for practice but essential for truly grasping and applying mathematical concepts.

+## repetition in math
+1. is the repetition in anki repetition by proof and structure